How to Adopt

 To ensure that we do not have too many people in the building, we require adoption appointments.
 This gives you 1 hour of one-on-one time with an adoption counselor and are able to see 3 animals of your choosing.
-We do require an approved application before we can schedule your adoption counsel.
+We do require an approved questionnaire before we can schedule your adoption counsel.

 What should you bring to your adoption counsel?

 You will want to bring a collar and leash if you are planning to adopt a dog.
 All dogs MUST leave the premises with a collar and leash.
 We sell collars and leashes in our store that is an additional cost to the adoption fee.
 If you are planning on adopting a cat please bring some form of carrier.
 If you do not have one we have cardboard carriers for sale.